 If you have psoriasis, you may have tried coal tar ointments.
-These are sometimes referred to
+These are sometimes called

-"LCD" ointments - "Liquor Carbonis Detergens".
+"LCD" ("Liquor Carbonis Detergens") compounds.
 Coal tar has been used as psoriasis treatment for years.
 I won't spend

 time discussing its advantages or disadvantages compared to other treatments, but will simply note that in my own